ActiveVisionLab/gaussctrl/README.md

 ### Customize Your Data

-We recommend to pre-process your data to 512x512, and following [this page](https://docs.nerf.studio/quickstart/custom_dataset.html) to process your data.
+We recommend to pre-process your data to 512x512, and follow [this page](https://docs.nerf.studio/quickstart/custom_dataset.html) to process your data.

 ## :arrow_forward: Get Started
 ![Method](./assets/method.png)